 the calculation, everything is coming out okay, and that makes a 21 below the 28, certainly, and 7 goes into 21 by 3.
 So put the 3 from that division product behind the 1 from the 7 going into 8 once the first time, and there you have 13.

 Therefore, 7 times 13 is 28.

-If the problem is set up for multiplication, put the 13 over the 7, and 7 times 3 is 21, and 7 times 1 is 7 --- and the result 7 plus the earlier product 21 (of the digits 7 and
+To test it more, if the problem is set up for multiplication, put the 13 over the 7, and 7 times 3 is 21, and 7 times 1 is 7 -- and the result of 7 plus the earlier product 21 (of the digits 7 and

 3) is 28.

 If the equation is set up for addition, write down 13 seven times in a column.